„What is not shared,

-For more than 10 years I have been searching and collecting recorded Tap Dancing, mostly on 78rpm records.
-With the support of Andreas Schmauder, one of the leading European 78rpm record collectors and dealers, I was able to find documents of tap dancing previously unheard of.“
+For more than 10 years I have been systematically searching and collecting recorded Tap Dancing, mostly on 78rpm records.
+With the support of Andreas Schmauder and a wide network of record collectors, I was able to discover a history of tap dancing that is largely unknown.

 (picture from an old Danny Hoctor label)

 The project is for all tap dancers, teachers, students and lovers of the art of tap dancing as well as for lovers of swing music.
 Being dedicated to the history of recorded tap dancing, it documents a side of tap which has not been particularly focused on so far.
 In addition, more than 200 of these recordings will be published on CD for the first time.
 All efforts have been made to achieve the best possible audio quality.

 The project presents the first 40 years of recorded tap dancing worldwide.
 This great American artform developed along with Jazz music from Swing to Bebop and Bigband, but also touches other genres like Blues, Cabaret, Musical Show and even classical music.
 At the same time the change of recording techniques from cylinder and 78rpm records to Singles (7”) and LPs in stereo sound can be traced during this period.

 Four CDs (part 3) deal with the pedagogic aspect of tap dance and its related topics: rhythm presentation, notation and terminology.
 This is done by means of historical documents, that were not accessible until today.
 Here Uwe Meusel introduces his system of tap dance notation, which is solving a lot of the problems of previous notation systems and which ought to help teachers and students.
 This part is supported by 391 extra pages of printed material (PDF) to be found on CD16, which is a DVD.